Springer isomorphisms over a general base scheme: Preliminaries

 \begin{definition} We will say that an element $X \in \mathfrak{g}$ is \textit{Chevalley regular} if $c_r(X) \neq 0$. \end{definition}

 This is nonstandard terminology which we introduce only to distinguish it from our previous definition of regularity.
-See \cite[Exps.\ XIII, XIV]{SGA3} for a comprehensive treatment of this notion of regularity, as well as some interesting applications to Zariski-local torus lifting in reductive group schemes.
+See \cite[Exps.\ XIII, XIV]{SGA3II} for a comprehensive treatment of this notion of regularity, as well as some interesting applications to Zariski-local torus lifting in reductive group schemes.
 The following lemma relates the two notions.
+Recall from \cite[\S 4.1.1]{Bouthier-Cesnavicius} that $G$ is \textit{root-smooth} if for every maximal $\ov k$-torus $T \subset G_{\ov k}$, every root $\alpha\colon T \to \bG_m$ is smooth.
+As explained in \textit{loc.\ cit.}, a split simple $k$-group $G$ is root-smooth unless $\chara k = 2$ and $G \cong \Sp_{2n}$ for some $n \geq 1$.